aselshall/rm/hw/proposal-hw.md

 - Late submission policy: [Link](https://aselshall.github.io/rm/#late-assignment-and-report-policy)

 ### Learning objectives
 Research methods are not just for academic purposes, but they are useful skills for your future as an engineer.
-Even if you are not particularly interested in research, by completing this proposal assignment, you will develop transferable skills for your engineering career.
+Even if you are not particularly interested in research, by completing this proposal assignment, you will develop transferable skills including soft skills for your engineering career.
   1. Critical thinking: Cultivate a mindset of inquiry and evaluation, which helps you come up with new ideas in engineering
   2. Problem-solving: Learn structured approaches to identify, analyze, and solve problems, a key skill in any engineering job
   3. Staying updated: Gain the ability to access new technologies, materials, and methods through research findings